 Each year, we bring together like-minded organizations from Canada and around the world.
 We’ve worked with organizations including DPI, Policy Ignite, Code for Canada, and others to include them in the lineup, giving them a voice, and access to our faculty.
 Let us know about you and how you’d like to coordinate with us.

-We do not offer bulk ticket pricing for the conference.
-However, government departments may purchase a department-wide pass that allows everyone in your department to attend virtually, and includes ten in-person passes.
+For departments who want to send 50 employees in person and more than 150 attending virtually, a departmental pass may be a better option.
+A department-wide pass that allows everyone in your department to attend virtually, and includes ten in-person passes.

 Please answer the questions below and we’ll be in touch as soon as possible.
 If you would like us to reach you by phone, please provide your number in the field above.